picmi/help/docs/business/integrations/check-work-rights.md

 # CheckWorkRights integration overview

-By setting up PICMI’s integration with [CheckWorkRights](https://checkworkrights.com.au) correctly, businesses can ensure smooth, compliant hiring processes with minimal administrative burden for checking worker rights (in Australia).
+By setting up PICMI’s integration with [CheckWorkRights](https://checkworkrights.com.au) correctly, businesses can ensure smooth, compliant hiring processes with minimal administrative burden for checking the right to work and monitoring visa conditions (in Australia).

 ## PICMI-CheckWorkRights integration fields